 What is the benefit of IPSA training?

-The International Professional Surrogates Association (IPSA) is the only professional training and certifying body for Surrogate Partners in the US.
+The International Professional Surrogates Association (IPSA) is the oldest professional training and certifying body for Surrogate Partners in the US.
 They adhere to a strict Code of Ethics, rigorous course of study, and the highest level of integrity.
+(I also highly recommend the Surrogate Partner Collective training program and referral network.)

 Are you IPSA certified?